The Candle’s Flame

 philosophic supposition,

-and still, each hour,
+each hour,

 a starving child dies.

-Capitalism, communism,
+capitalism, communism,

 socialism, protectionism,